Andhra Pradesh: Architecture

-Traditional temple architecture is influenced by Dravidian and Vijayanagara styles.
-In Dravidian architecture for which Tirumala temple is an example, the temples consisted of porches or mantapas preceding the door leading to the sanctum, gate-pyramids or gopurams in quadrangular enclosures that surround the temple, and pillared halls used for many purposes.
-Besides these, the temple usually has a tank called the Kalyani or pushkarni.
-The gopuram is a monumental tower, usually ornate at the entrance of the temple forms a prominent feature.
-They are topped by the kalasam, a bulbous stone finial.
+Traditional temple architecture in the state is influenced by Dravidian and Vijayanagara architecture.
+In Dravidian architecture, the temples consist of porches or mantapas preceding the door leading to the sanctum, gate-pyramids or gopurams in quadrangular enclosures that surround the temple, and pillared halls.
+Besides these, the temple usually has a tank called the kalyani or pushkarni.
+The gopuram is a monumental tower, usually ornate at the entrance of the temple and forms a prominent feature.
+They are topped by the kalasam, a bulbous stone finial and function as gateways through the walls that surround the temple complex.
 Vimanam are similar structures built over the garbhagriha or inner sanctum of the temple but are usually smaller than the gopurams.
-In the Vijayanagar style for which Lepakshi Veerabhadra temple is an example, the main temple is laid out in three parts, these are: The assembly hall known as the mukha mantapa; arda mantapa or antarala (ante chamber); and the garbhagriha or the sanctum sanctorum.
-Sri Venkateswara institute of traditional sculpture and architecture, run by Tirumala Tirupati Devasthanams offers diploma courses.
-Civic architecture which mainly featured courtyard structure to support joint family system and simple round houses is giving way to modern apartments.
+In the Vijayanagar style, the temple consists of three parts, the assembly hall known as the mukha mantapa, arda mantapa or antarala (ante chamber), and the garbhagriha or the sanctum sanctorum.
+The civic architecture which featured round houses with elaborate courtyards is giving way to smaller apartments in the 21st century.